-Nick Stamoulis is the President and Founder of Brick Marketing, an SEO solutions and social media marketing management company based in Boston, MA.
-With over 13 years of Internet marketing experience, Nick Stamoulis share his knowledge by contributing posts to the Brick Marketing blog and publishing the Brick Marketing SEO Newsletter, read by over 150,000 opt-in subscribers.
+Nick Stamoulis is the President of Boston SEO services company Brick Marketing (http://www.brickmarketing.com).
+With nearly 13 years of industry experience, Nick Stamoulis shares his SEO knowledge by writing in the Brick Marketing Blog and publishing the Brick Marketing SEO Newsletter, read by over 150,000 opt-in subscribers.

 Contact Nick Stamoulis at 781-999-1222 or nick@brickmarketing.com